 Glowforge Pro allows you to use over sized materials and work with much larger elements via the Pro Passthrough slot.
 The passthrough accommodates materials that are 20 inches wide, up to ¼” thick, and as long as you want.
 Simply print the first 10 inches, then slide the material through the slot and repeat.
 With the Pro Passthrough, you can create enormous and dramatic projects!

 In terms of thickness, Glowforge performs well with many materials 1/4″ thick and less on a single pass.
 It can cut material as thick as 1/2″, but may require multiple passes or flipping the material over.
-For engraving, Glowforge can engrave items as thick as 2” (50 mm) with the removal of the crumb tray.
+For engraving, Glowforge can engrave items up to a maximum material height of 2” (50 mm) with the removal of the crumb tray.
 It can then engrave the surface up to 0.5”, depending on the material.

 What are Proofgrade Materials?

-Proofgrade materials are a great way to get started with your Glowforge!
-Designed and distributed by Glowforge, Proofgrade materials are specially formulated to work seamlessly with your Glowforge.
+Proofgrade materials are a great way to get started!
+Designed and distributed by Glowforge, Proofgrade materials are specially formulated to work seamlessly with your machine.
 Each Proofgrade material is cut to the precise size to fit your Glowforge and contains a QR code on the corner.
 The machine will read this QR code to give you easy one-click access to the perfect settings for foolproof cuts and engraving.

 Proofgrade materials are available in a variety of colorful acrylics, heirloom-grade hardwoods, plywoods, veneers, and leathers.